Skip to content

 Recommended by: Annabel, Smudged Postcard

-There are plenty of great places to eat and drink, including Roskilly Farm, which has delicious ice cream.
-One of the most scenic places to stop for a Cornish cream tea is Lizard Point, the most southerly place in England.
+There are plenty of great places to eat and drink, including Roskilly Farm, home of the famous Cornish ice cream.
+Don’t miss Lizard Point, the most southerly place in England, where you can usually spot a colony of seal pups.

 Although the beaches draw most of the crowds, it’s worth heading inland a little for a day on the Helford River, perfect for kayaking and stand-up paddle-boarding.
-The river also has some excellent pubs close to its banks.

 Recommended by: Wandering Carol

-Containing ‘male’ and ‘female’ stones, represented by rectangle- and diamond-shaped standing stones respectively, the henge is so intertwined with the village that you’ll find a couple of shops and roads right inside, not to mention a few grazing sheep.
-Within walking distance are other sacred sites such as Silbury Hill, a 4,000-year-old monumental mound, as well as the burial chamber of West Kennet Long Barrow.
-Avebury is truly a step into the past!
+Containing ‘male’ and ‘female’ stones, represented by rectangle- and diamond-shaped standing stones respectively, the henge is so intertwined with the village that you’ll find a couple of shops and roads right inside it, not to mention a few grazing sheep!

 Recommended by: Laura, What’s Hot Blog